 - Films: As described above, glass films can create geometric patterns, lettering, logos, strips or complete images imprinted directly onto glass signs or panes.

-- Custom finishes: Glass finishes are treatments that turn a glass’ surface into a pattern itself.
+- Custom finishes: Surface finishing of glass can turn a glass’ surface into a pattern itself.
 For example, a course-grained finish can be fabricated into glass for a grainy, textured touch, while vertical lines or waves running down a glass wall partition can refract light and shapes for enhanced privacy.

 - Wall and window murals and decals: Placing custom window graphics and wall decals onto architectural glass adds bright, bold and branded imagery for a high-impact location.

 - Etching: Etching is a glass treatment process in which acids, chemicals or other compounds are used on glass to create visual designs.
-Etching can work two ways, creating translucent graphics on frosted or satin glass or, conversely, building a frosted pattern to break up a clear pane.
+Glass etching services can work two ways, creating translucent graphics on frosted or satin glass or, conversely, building a frosted pattern to break up a clear pane.

-- Sandblasting: Sandblasting uses fine sand and other coarse particles to texture a surface.
+- Sandblasting: As a kind of glass surface finishing, sandblasting uses fine sand and other coarse particles to texture a surface.
 On glass, sandblasting treatments can create smooth, even and sleek planes or do the opposite, forming ridges, waves, lines and other textures.

 3. Privacy Level